Nick220505/breathecoherence/README.md

 - Next.js team for the amazing framework
 - Vercel for the deployment platform
-- Neon.tech for the database service
+- CockroachDB for the database service
 - Google for AI services
 - DeepL for translation services